 When he wasn’t chasing trams, he’d play on the grund – an unkept field right next to his house .
 His friends would chase rag balls, made of old stockings and sheep fur, until it was so dark they could’t see.

 Ferenc Puskas’ name is everywhere in Hungary.
 It’s almost the first word you learn.
 It’s akin to Godwin’s law.
 Inevitably every conversation about football will somehow or someway lead back to Puskas.
 You grow up with his image on the streets in every souvenir shop.
 He’s like a god.
 The archetypal hero of Hungary who has become to embody much of our culture and earnt himself ethereal status in the process.

-In my youth I’d often visit this little old lady called Ibi Neni.
-She was a distant family relative.
+In my youth I’d often visit a distant family relative called, Ibi Neni.
 She lived on the outskirts of Kispest, right by the 1 tram line.